Vayechi (And He Lived)

 In this Parasha, Jacob compelled Joseph to vow that he would carry his body out of Egypt and back to the Land of his Fathers and bury him there.
 Joseph agreed to his dying father’s request.
 (Genesis 47:29–30)

 Although Jacob had lived the last 17 years of his life in Egypt, he never forgot the Land God had promised him by divine Covenant.

 Likewise, ever since God called Abraham out of Ur, the Jewish People have not lost sight of the Promised Land given to them through Isaac and Jacob.
 Even when Nebuchadnezzar took the people of Israel captive, they sat by the rivers of Babylon weeping and remembering Zion, vowing to never forget her.

 “If I forget you, O Jerusalem, let my right hand forget its skill!
 If I do not remember you, let my tongue cling to the roof of my mouth — If I do not exalt Jerusalem above my chief joy.”
 (Psalm 137:5–6)

 We must understand this eternal longing planted in the Jewish soul to comprehend the fierce determination of the people of Israel to remain in the Land that God promised us through our forefathers, Abraham, Isaac and Jacob.
 Many maintain a strong emotional tie to the Land of Israel even while living in exile among the nations of the world.

 Jacob Blesses Ephraim and Manasseh

-When Jacob became ill, Joseph brought his two sons before his father for a blessing.
-Jacob asked who the two boys were and Joseph answered, “They are my sons, whom God has given me in this place.”
+As Jacob neared his death, Joseph brought his two sons before his father for a blessing.
+Jacob asked who the two boys were and Joseph answered, “They are my sons, whom God has given me in this place [Egypt].”
 (Genesis 48:9)

 At the end of his life, Jacob praised the Lord for His exceedingly abundant goodness, despite having experienced many difficulties and trials.